aniruddhballal/VenPay/README.md

 82. tab interface the two parts of the dashboard too i guess.
 83. prompt user to add pfp if does nto exist
-84. make the underlines of the titles come auto animated after clicking on those tabs
-85. if requests of a particular type are empty - display a message saying that
+84. make the underlines of the titles come auto animated after clicking on those tabs DONE YAYY CHEERS SIMPLE 85. if requests of a particular type are empty - display a message saying that
 86. black button tab interface looks ugly highkey - modify it later.
 87. images of requested products not shown on company side - can compactify whole individual request card DONE 88. unify the tab styling for payment and product requests pages - same import same styles.ts

+89. sort the requests by earliest deadline first, or by companies/vendors - give user the option of filtering. please work on 87 - compactification, rearrangement, expansion, etc now.
+90. small task: the order of appearance - accepted, pending, declined - is not the same for vendor - user - check if there should be different preferred orders for each or unify both?